ElevendyThree/ND-FEWD-P4/README.md

 index.html
-Change Google analytics section to load async and moved to end of page script Images changed to "*_tmb" and optimized for 100px50px display size Images added to img folder instead of downloaded from host site
+Change Google analytics section to load async and moved to end of page script Moved "print" css to only load if page is being printed Images changed to "*_tmb" and optimized for 100px50px display size Images added to img folder instead of downloaded from host site Moved "style" css inline to eliminate render blocking during page load